-The General Studies program is intended for students interested in transferring to a four-year institution.
+The General Studies program is for students interested in transferring to a four-year institution.
 The program introduces a broad range of the liberal arts and sciences while providing a thorough preparation in verbal, mathematical, and critical-thinking skills.
 General studies include courses in humanities, social sciences, English, science, and math, which enable students to sample various subject matters and methodologies so they can make informed education and career choices.
 It is designed to articulate with four-year programs in the State of Maryland.

-The General Studies Area of Concentration in Health Sciences program is designed to prepare graduates to transfer to health sciences and related programs at the bachelor's degree level.
+The General Studies Area of Concentration in Liberal and Creative Arts is designed to prepare graduates for transfer to liberal arts and related programs at the bachelor's degree level.
 The program is built on and reinforces fundamental skills, including writing, oral communications, and quantitative skills obtained through general education coursework.
 Students will be exposed to concepts and experiences necessary for success in the workplace, further education, and lifelong learning.
-Throughout the curriculum, students will be presented with a wide range of instructional methods and experiences that provide exposure to a solid foundation of the diverse nature of health sciences careers.
+Throughout the curriculum, students will be presented with a wide range of instructional methods and experiences that provide exposure to a solid foundation of the diverse nature of liberal arts careers.

-Prince George's Community College's mission is to "transform students' lives.
+The Prince George's Community College's mission is to "transform students' lives.
 The college exists to educate, train and serve our diverse populations through accessible, affordable, and rigorous learning experiences".
 The college's vision is to "be the community's first choice for innovative, high-quality learning experiences".
-These four concentrations provide another option for students as their pursue transfer opportunities to various colleges and universities.
+These four concentrations provide another option for students as they pursue transfer opportunities to various colleges and universities.